-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing streetscape rhythm.
+Retain existing lot frontages.
+Re-subdivision into lots that are not in keeping with the existing subdivision pattern.
+VEGETATION To maintain and enhance the landscaped setting of dwellings.
+Ensure the retention of large trees.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
-Ensure the retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
-Encourage landscaped gardens SITING To maintain and enhance the existing streetscape rhythm.
-To maintain the existing backyard character and enhance the area's leafy feel.
-Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
+Encourage landscaped gardens SITING To maintain the consistent streetscape rhythm.
+To maintain the existing backyard character.
 Ensure buildings in the Heritage Overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy.
 Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
 Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
 Dwellings set too far forward.
 Boundary to boundary development.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Siting on corner sites Front setbacks DIW DING T 1.718

-BUILDING HEIGHT AND FORM
+Side setbacks Front setbacks Siting on corner sites BUILDING HEIGHT AND FORM To maintain the predominantly single storey scale and pitched roof character Ensure new buildings do not exceed the prevailing height of buildings in the streetscape when viewed from the street.
+Large bulky buildings or extensions that dominate the Maintain single storey streetscape scale streetscape scale